CDiala/alx-pre_course/0x01-git/README.md

-This is a sub project folder.
+This is a sub project folder that was updated via GitHub interface.